 Online Abuse Self-Defense Training

 This session equips writers and journalists, as well as their allies and employers, with practical tools and strategies to defend against online abuse.
-We’ll talk about how to prepare, respond, take care of yourself, and support others.
+Taking a holistic approach to digital safety, we’ll talk about how to prepare, respond, take care of yourself, and support others.

 Duration: 1.5 hours